djokovicdusan/clj_power-pixel/README.md

 Master studies at University of Belgrade, Faculty of Organizational Sciences.

 ## Testing

 [Midje](https://github.com/marick/Midje) library has been used for unit testing.
+I have tried to implement **TDD** (Test Driven Development) approach during the process of creating this software tool, by simultaneously creating features and testing them.

 ## Benchmarking

+I did some quick-benching here also.
 I compared performance of `map` and `pmap` functions in this project.
 The conclusion is
 that `pmap` outperforms `map` in the context where those were faced.

+## Conclusion - (Opening myself up to anonymous members of GitHub community)

+The goal of this project was getting myself familiar with Clojure programming language, as well as it's libraries and key strength.
+I did some serious brainstorming on which real-life problems could my program solve.
+Then, I did research
+on libraries that could be integrated with Clojure code and also help me on my way to create a useful program.
+Then - I got my hands dirty.
+The development of this project took way more than I thought it would take (my first estimation was 30 hours), but I am glad that it managed to come up as a useful tool.
+I am happy that I have found out this cool & powerful programming language.
+I most sincerely hope that I will find a way to furthermore enhance my knowledge of
+Clojure, especially in the field of AI, as well as to combine it with Android mobile development (somehow).

 ## Sources

 [1] Introduction to OpenCV-Python tutorials (https://docs.opencv.org/3.4/d0/de3/tutorial_py_intro.html)

 [2] Howse J., 2013, OpenCV Computer Vision with Python, Packt publishing